 Generally, basil prefers a mild climate and well-draining soil.
 In my experience growing basil, I’ve found it to be a fairly sensitive plant, needing warm (but not hot) weather and regular (but not soaking wet) soil moisture.

 Most of the time, the cooler morning sun is better suited to grow basil than the hot afternoon sun.
 For this reason, plant basil facing east, and not west or south.
 You can also plant taller companion plants such as corn or sunflowers on its west side to provide afternoon shade.

-Pro-tip: If you find your basil plant is thin and twiggy, consider strategically pruning it to grow into a bush.
-To do this, cut the basil just above its new leaf sets where you want the plant to split.
-For every cut, each of the two leaves will then grow its own stem, quickly increasing the width of the plant (and giving you more basil leaves!).
+Pro-tip: If you find your basil plant is thin and twiggy, consider pruning it into a bush.
+To do this, prune the stem just above its new leaf sets where you want it to split into two stems.
+Each of the two leaves will then grow its own stem, quickly increasing the width of the plant (and giving you more basil leaves)!

 However, basil is known to attract slugs and snails, so interplant with strongly scented herbs such as rosemary, sage, and lavender to help repel them.
 Avoid planting basil with rue and thyme.